iamruicarvalho/LDTS-Snake-Game/README.md

 > Selected any of the options listed above, the player can also decide to go BACK to the mainMenu or EXIT the game.
 > To EXIT the game, the last option must be selected.

-> When the player lose, it is shown a GAMEOVER menu.
+> When the player lose, it is shown a GAME OVER menu.
 In that menu, the player can see the score obtained in his most recent try, and select between RESTART, to play again, MENU, to go back to the mainMenu or EXIT, to exit the game.

 > SnakeSize - Everytime the snake eats a fruit, its size is increased by 1.